- Pediatric Heart

 After the Surgery

-- Patients and their caregivers live in Gainesville for four to six weeks once they are discharged from the hospital.
+- Patients and their caregivers live in Gainesville for 10 to 12 weeks once they are discharged from the hospital.

 Our social worker can help you secure transplant housing while living in Gainesville.
-This is to allow you to recover from surgery, learn how to take care of your new lungs, participate in physical therapy and attend weekly follow-up clinic appointments.
+This is to allow you to recover from surgery, learn how to take care of your new lungs, participate in physical therapy and attend weekly follow-up clinic appointments with our pulmonologist at the Medical Plaza.

 We teach you how to take care of your new lungs, as well as how to create a healthy diet and exercise program.